10th June 2020

 • How effectively and efficiently you deploy applications and updates

-• Every step in the development lifecycle is also audited throughout the change management process
+• Every step in the development lifecycle is also audited throughout the change management process.

 The development lifecycle

-When an end-user runs into a problem with their software, they open a ticket on their helpdesk, in this demonstration using Gravity.
+When an end-user runs into a problem with their software, they open a ticket on their help desk, in this demonstration using Gravity.

-Once the helpdesk receives the ticket, they’ll research the problem.
+Once the help desk receives the ticket, they’ll research the problem.
 This will involve going into TD/OMS to do an impact analysis, and gauge exactly how big of a change might be required.

 It is then passed on to the developer, who will use Remain Software’s change management ALM tool, TD/OMS, to go through the development lifecycle, pick out the affected objects, and put those into development.
 They’ll do any programming changes, test it, and then signal the end-user to ratify or sign-off of the change.